dittowords/ditto-react-demo/README.md

 2. `cd` into the repo and run `npm install`
 3. `npm run dev`

 **Note:** This demo showcases the integration pattern between Ditto and react-i18next.
-To see it working with your own content, connect your Ditto workspace using the [CLI configuration](https://developer.dittowords.com/cli-reference/authentication) and replace the sample strings in `src/ditto` with your own project's strings.
+To see it working with your own content, connect your Ditto workspace by updating the CLI configuration in `src/ditto/config.yml`.

 ## Using Ditto with react-i18next Hooks 🪝